dev-nicolaos/personal-site/src/content/thoughts/the-typescript-holiday-special.md

 > Ok what's a few missing types to clean up?
 Sure, I'll probably have to put in a few ignore comments for the deepest parts of the tree, but I can probably make some significant progress that'll benefit everyone with perhaps a day's worth of work.

-These are the rationalizations you encourage yourself with as you begin to install <abbr title="Node Package Manager">npm</abbr> `@types` dependencies for the now squiggle filled `app.ts`.
+These are the rationalizations you encourage yourself with as you begin to install npm (Node Package Manager) `@types` dependencies for the now squiggle filled `app.ts`.

 At first you seem to be making quite a bit of progress.
 In fact, only two third party dependencies seem to have issues...

 -   `express-handlebars` doesn't have types published for it.
-Further research shows this is because the package itself has recently been converted to <abbr title="TypeScript">TS</abbr>.
+Further research shows this is because the package itself has recently been converted to TS.
 So you install the latest version, update the import statement to account for a breaking change, and watch another squiggle disappear.
 -   `@types/connect-timeout` marks the use of the package as invalid, but a look at the source code reveals the typings are incorrect.
-You slap an ignore on it, put up a <abbr title="pull request">PR</abbr> to the open source typings correcting the mistake and move on.
+You slap an ignore on it, put up a PR to the open source typings correcting the mistake and move on.

 Now its down to handling first party squiggles.
 You got this!
 No definitions for the server's routes (the gateway to the rest of the untyped files)?
 Slap an `@ts-ignore` comment down, no need to blow up the scope of the work any further.
 Some of the functions in `app.ts`' have parameters that need types brought in from ExpressJS?
 No problem.
 We should be specifying an encoding in our use of a Node.js file API?
 Easy fix.
 At this rate you'll be done in no time.